 November is a big shopping month every year for the countries that have Black Friday deals.
 So you can imagine the frustration that occurred when social media managers couldn’t access all the features they need to run their business’ Facebook Page.
 In 2018, Facebook Ads Manager stopped working right before Black Friday and people couldn’t access their ad campaigns or reports.
 Marketers and social media managers depend on these services functioning.
 The outcome can be really detrimental to the campaign.

 What’s more, users have reported coming across errors that were unspecified, so they didn’t know what was wrong.
 At best, they were notified that “An error occurred while processing this request.
 Please try again later.”
 At worst, they didn’t receive the error notification at all when they tried to publish a post, answer to a comment or launch an ad.
 Some users suspected that the reason might be reaching the maximum number of Business Manager accounts linked to their personal profile.

 In this situation, users can expect fewer bugs in Sotrender.
-The app has fewer reported bugs during its use and provides information about the specific issue.
 Provided that the user has the appropriate role to manage the Facebook Page (moderator, editor, or admin), the user shouldn’t have issues posting comments.

 Switching users is a hassle

 It should be relatively straightforward for you to remove your main account from Facebook Business Manager.
 Unfortunately, it’s not.
 There have been situations where users couldn’t access Pages or ad accounts.
 Even after users integrated their ad account with their Business Manager, they get blocked out of claiming or accessing Pages because of “unusual activity on their account”.

 Changing moderators in Sotrender is fairly simple.
 You can directly add or remove users in the app as long as you are the account admin.
 Depending on your subscription, the number of users you can add will vary.